-Students in grades 9 – 11 have a 12-month window to earn service hours for a particular grade level,and since we are currently in the midst of a 4-year-long calendar shift, the exact dates are dependent on grade level.
-For the 2017-2018 school year, ninth and tenth grade students were able to begin earning hours beginning on the first day of summer vacation (June 2017); their 12-month window concludes on the last day of class in June 2018.
-For eleventh grade students, the window began on the first day of this academic year and includes the summer following; their hours must be completed by the last day of Summer 2018 vacation.
-Seniors in the Class of 2018 must complete their service during the school year to earn a P, and their hours must typically be completed and logged one week prior to graduation.
+Students in grades 9 – 11 have a 12-month window to earn service hours for a particular grade level, beginning on the first day of summer vacation (June 2018) and concluding on the last day of school in June 2019.
+Seniors in the Class of 2019 must complete their service during the school year to earn a P, and their hours must typically be completed and logged one week prior to commencement.

 Students may earn a University Prep diploma only after completing four academic years of high school study and meeting all University Prep graduation requirements.
 While a portion of a student’s graduation requirements may be earned elsewhere, students must be enrolled and on campus for their senior year to graduate from University Prep.

-Credits earned at an accredited institution prior to enrollment at University Prep will be translated into University Prep equivalents on a student’s transcript.
+High school credits earned at an accredited institution prior to enrollment at University Prep will be translated into University Prep equivalents on a student’s transcript.
 Once enrolled, students are expected to meet graduation requirements through University Prep.
-The appropriate department head, in consul-tation with the director of Upper School, must pre-approve requests for additional credit earned outside of University Prep.
-The student must arrange for transcripts to be sent from the off-campus institution to the registrar.
-The course will then appear on the University Prep transcript, reflecting the name of the sending institution.
+A student who wishes to obtain UPrep credit for courses taken outside of UPrep should send a written request to the appropriate department head and the Director of the Upper School.
+If approved, then the student should arrange for transcripts to be sent from the other institution to the registrar.

 If an Upper School student wishes to pursue a topic beyond the offerings at University Prep, he or she may arrange an independent study with a University Prep faculty member.
 Students are eligible to request independent study only after graduation requirements have been met in the department of interest.
 Written arrangements must be made with the appropriate department, and the proposals must be completed no later than one week after the start of a semester.
 Forms are available in the registrar’s office.